Frank Vatrano

-Frank Vatrano (born March 14, 1994) is an American professional ice hockey player for the Anaheim Ducks of the National Hockey League (NHL).
+Frank Vatrano (born March 14, 1994) is an American professional ice hockey player who is a right winger for the Anaheim Ducks of the National Hockey League (NHL).
 He has previously played for the Boston Bruins, Florida Panthers, and New York Rangers.

 Playing career

 Amateur

 Vatrano grew up in East Longmeadow, Massachusetts.
 As a youth, he played in the 2006 Quebec International Pee-Wee Hockey Tournament with the Minuteman Flames minor ice hockey team.
 He attended Cathedral High School, and later transferred to Pioneer High School in Ann Arbor, Michigan to play in the U.S. National Team Development Program.
 He played for the Boston Jr. Bruins in 2009–10 appearing in eight games recording two points before playing within the U.S. National Development Team Program.
 After originally committing to Boston College to play National Collegiate Athletic Association (NCAA) Division I college ice hockey during high school, he was considered ineligible to play for them three days after joining the program due to academic scores.

 Vatrano returned to the Boston Jr. Bruins while appealing the decision.
-He started his collegiate career the following season with the University of Massachusetts Amherst (UMass Amherst) of the Hockey East conference.
-In his first season with the UMass Amherst Minutemen in 2013–14, he made just one appearance, debuting against the University of Vermont Catamounts in the 2014 Hockey East Tournament.
+He started his collegiate career the following season with the UMass Minutemen of the Hockey East conference.
+In his first season with UMass in 2013–14, he made just one appearance, debuting against the University of Vermont Catamounts in the 2014 Hockey East Tournament.
 In his sophomore season in 2014–15 with the Minutemen, Vatrano played in all 36 games, recording 18 goals and 10 assists for 28 points.
-However, UMass Amherst was knocked out of the 2015 Hockey East Tournament by the Notre Dame Fighting Irish, ending his college career.
+However, UMass was knocked out of the 2015 Hockey East Tournament by the Notre Dame Fighting Irish, ending his college career.